 We have written, advised and supported a substantial number of funding applications for clients over the past five years – ranging from the Higher Education Funding Council for England, through to the European Social Fund and European Regional Development Fund and, more recently, Regional Growth Fund applications.

 We understand the language of public funding, and the necessity to provide robust and transparent evidence to support these applications.

 Funding applications are hard work and involve extensive research.
 We know that the key is to build a proposal based upon well researched information about the project seeking the funding, and on the fund in question.

 “The development of N Vision Centre Northampton, on the site of the former Kingsley Park School in Northampton, was supported by £2.75M of European Regional Development Fund money.
 Greenborough worked very closely with the team at the University of Northampton in researching, developing, and submitting the successful funding application”

 Frank Burdett, Pro-Vice Chancellor at the University of Northampton was full of praise for the role that Greenborough have played in the development of this successful project:

 “The University of Northampton have turned to Greenborough on several occasions for work ranging from Innovation Centres, ERDF bids and HEFCE initiatives.
 Each time we have been impressed by the professionalism and commitment of Russell and the team.
 I am more than happy to recommend Greenborough”

 If you would like to discuss ways in which we can help you complete successful Funding Applications, please get in touch.

-But the fact remains, we are often asked to stay involved and to actually deliver the project throughout its life.
-Our strengths lie in the Project Management arena with our core staff who are specialists in this field working closely alongside partners and associates to ensure the successful delivery and implementation of these exciting new ventures.
+However, we are often asked to stay involved to actually deliver the project throughout its lifetime, and this is where our project management expertise comes into the picture.
+Our strengths lie in the project management arena with our core staff, who are specialists in this field, working closely alongside partners and associates to ensure the successful delivery and implementation of these exciting new ventures.